wishnu88/arkanod/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Tested in MacOS Sequoia 15.5 and Debian GNU/Linux 12 (should be no issue in any other available Linux distros).
+Tested in macOS Sequoia 15.5 and Debian GNU/Linux 12 (should be no issue in any other available Linux distros).
 A more detailed explanation about how to use this software can be obtained by sending me an email.

 ## Prerequisites